Brachychiton gregorii: Uses

-The tree is sold commercially in seed form or as a seedling where it is suitable for arid areas.
-It is drought resistant once established, is moderately frost tolerant, can grow in full sun or part shade in well-drained soils.
+The tree is sold commercially in seed form or as a seedling.
+It is suitable for arid areas as it is drought resistant once established; it is moderately frost tolerant, and can grow in full sun or part shade in well-drained soils.
 It forms a large tuber from a young age and can be cultivated as a succulent bonsai.

 The wood is spongy, making it suitable for use as wood pulp.
 The low height and much divided branches produce a dense crown that gives good shade.
 A strong fibre can be obtained from the cambium layer.